 The obligation to erase the data also arises if the data subject withdraws consent, which is possible at any time and not bound to conditions, and where there is no other legal ground for the processing such as legitimate interest or contractual necessity.
 If the processing was initially based on legitimate interests or serves direct marketing purposes and the data subject exercises his or her right to object to the processing pursuant to Art.
 21(1) and (2) GDPR, erasure is also required under the conditions for valid objection.

-Are there any exceptional cases allowing us to retain personal data?
+Are there any exceptions allowing us to retain personal data?

 Yes.
 Two exceptions of the catalogue of Art.
 17(3) GDPR are particularly relevant for private companies.
 First, data controllers may be obliged by EU law or national laws of EU member states to retain certain information for documentation purposes.
 This particularly applies to business and tax related information, depending on the jurisdiction the data controller is subject to.
 In case of similar laws in non-EU states, processing may be justifiable under the aspect of legitimate interests.